gerwin3/revolut-to-mt940/README.md

 * Apart from loading transactions into SnelStart, it has not been tested on any other tasks.
 It might or might not work for your use case.
 * Revolut does not export the counterparty IBAN for transactions that you *receive*.
 As such, the IBAN field in MT940 for credit transactions are usually empty.
+* The export files from Revolut are missing some key data fields when the transaction is still pending (status is not *COMPLETED*).
+Only export completed transactions.

 ## Usage